M2Team/NanaBox/ReadMe.md

 - Due to the Microsoft Store Licensing API implementation, you will find NanaBox will try to access the Internet beginning with NanaBox 1.2 because NanaBox needs to use that to check the Sponsor Edition addon licensing status.
+- For optimizing the user experience, NanaBox will only check the Sponsor Edition addon licensing status at the first time your launch NanaBox.
+You can click the sponsor button if you want to refresh the status after you have purchased or redeemed the Sponsor Edition addon.

 Reference documents for known issues: